Be Eco-Friendly, even After You're Gone

 I’ve talked a bit about my personal story, and what brought me here.
 Then I talked about some of the current death care options available.
 Now, let’s talk about a new method that has been proven to work in under 30 days, promotes land preservation and healthy soils.

-It’s time to think outside of the box for a minute… or coffin if you will; and learn about Recompose, a Public Benefit Corporation founded in 2017 by Katrina Spade.
+It’s time to think outside of the box for a minute… or coffin if you will; and learn about green burial.
 It is a truly green burial process because it fosters new life.
 My hope is to provide you with a good awareness of this innovative method of ecological burial that during a small trial of deceased volunteers demonstrated that its method for “natural organic reduction” of a human body completely breaks down soft tissue.
 It brings a new way of thinking about death, so that funerals as we know them will be transformed into true celebrations of life.

 The reality is that when an animal dies in nature, they are quickly taken care of by carnivores, who tear the bodies apart into smaller pieces so there will be no rotting process, including the smell that comes with it.